Caleb Q. Dyer

 Caleb Q. Dyer (born May 5, 1996) is an American politician and a former member of the New Hampshire House of Representatives.
 He was first elected to the chamber in 2016 as a Republican.
 On February 9, 2017, Dyer switched his party affiliation to Libertarian.
 He served on the House Environment and Agriculture Committee, and as the House Libertarian Floor Leader.

 Personal life

 Caleb Dyer was born in Stoneham, Massachusetts, on May 5, 1996, to Mitchell Edmund Dyer and Elizabeth Erica Dyer (née Swenson).
 For a brief period, his family lived in Everett, Massachusetts, before moving to New Hampshire.
 In the late 1990s, his family moved to Hudson, New Hampshire, where he was raised.
 He attended Hills-Garrison Elementary School, Hudson Memorial Middle School, and Alvirne High School.
-He graduated from Alvirne High School in 2015.
+He graduated from Alvirne High School in 2015 after being held back a year.
 While a student at Alvirne, he was a member of the B Naturals, a select jazz choir, which had the distinct honor of performing the national anthem before the New Hampshire House of Representatives.
 He is also a former member of Boy Scout Troop 21 in Hudson.
 He spends a great amount of time producing music with his friends and loves to cook for them as well.